Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 sidebar_position: 2
 ---

-# Update your app definition
+# Inspect the generated code

 In this section, we'll inspect and build upon the generated **App Definition**.